cesarvr/blog/content/post/2018-05-22-create-containers.markdown

 ### Can I use VM and containers ?

-Why not?, I just use that combination to write this article.
-Well in reality I don't see any problem to use both, just a increase in complexity.
-In a perfect world I'll use just containers.
+Why not?
+I used that combination to write this article.
+Well, in reality I don't see any problem in using both, just an increase in complexity.
+In a perfect world I would use just containers.

-Well hope it has been a very fun read or at least not boring, for me was super fun, I really enjoyed writing this article.
-If you want access to the full source code you get it from [here]().
-With time I'll add more functionalities just to learn more about it and maybe will rewrite it in Rust or DLang, if I do I'll wrote an article about it.
+Well, I hope it has been a very fun read or at least not boring, for me it was super fun, I really enjoyed writing this article.
+If you want access to the full source code you can get it from [here]().
+With time I'll add more functionalities just to learn more about it and maybe will rewrite it in Rust or DLang, if I do I'll write an article about it.

 Almost forgot here is the link with the working code: [github](https://github.com/cesarvr/container).